-I’m a PhD student at UMass Amherst, working at the PLASMA lab and advised by Emery Berger.
+I’m a PhD candidate at UMass Amherst, working at the PLASMA lab and advised by Emery Berger.
 I tend to find lots of things interesting, but my research focus is on programming languages and software engineering, hoping to make the software world a better place.

 I returned to research after several years working in industry, most of them as CTO of Port25 Solutions, a company I co-founded.
 Our product, an email server named PowerMTA, was hugely popular because of its performance and stability; it also helped pioneer standards such as DKIM and IDN.
 When my company was acquired, I served for a few years as SVP of Research and Development.
 That line of work actually started with research: as an undergraduate, I worked for a center tasked with handling email; I started experimenting to make things more efficient, and that eventually led me to PowerMTA.